Aeldrion/Iris/README.md

 # How does it work?

-Since this will most likely be used mostly by other data pack nerds, here is a summary of how the original Iris operates.
+Since this will most likely be used mostly by other data pack nerds, [here](https://www.reddit.com/r/YAPms/comments/uh5y3n/since_roe_v_wade_might_get_overturned_here_are/) is a summary of how the original Iris operates.
 Explaining how Retina's new functions operate is left as an exercise to the reader.

-## Getting the coordinates/rotation

-`execute store` can be used to get an entity's position, however any scale over 70 is unusable for X and Z coordinates due to overflowing.
-To get the current position with enough detail, a marker is summoned and multiple distance checks from the edge of the current block are done using `align x` and `align z`.
-To get the rotation, a marker is summoned 1,000,000 blocks forward starting from `0.0`, `0.0`, `0.0` using the executing rotation.
-The marker's position is a steering vector that can be used in later calculations.

-## Raycasting

-The data pack solves simple linear equations to figure out which tile it hits next (ray/surface intersection), instead of progressing by a fixed length at every iteration like most raycasting functions do.
-Upon hitting a block other than air (or an entity, if `TargetEntities` is true), it gets a list of its collision surfaces and again checks which ones it hits.
-Some of these surfaces might not be candidates at all, for example if the ray is going North but the surface can only be hit from the South.
-The raycasting function recursively calls itself for every new block it enters, until a surface is hit or until the maximum depth is reached.